I am here to make Kohli's life easier, not difficult: Ganguly

 Following India's 3-0 whitewash of South Africa in Ranchi on Tuesday, Kohli had expressed an urgent need to limit the Test venues to five to ensure a decent turnout.
 When asked about it, Ganguly was non-committal on the matter.

 "In terms of Test venues, we have a lot of states, lot of venues, so we will have to sit with him (Kohli) and see what he wants and take it forward."
-PTI NRB BS KHS BS KHS
+As for the low fan turnout during Test matches, Ganguly said it is the format that needs some rediscovering.

+"The same fans turn out for the IPL, where the stadiums are choc-a-bloc.
+So, it's a bit more than stadiums.
+Test cricket needs a revisit and how it can be popularises.
+Eden Gardens is going to host Bangladesh on November 22 and we don't know what's going to happen in that Test match," he said.
+"But you see an IPL game, people go (crazy).
+It's the same stadium, same facilities.
+People come in huge numbers.
+The problem is somewhere else, at the same time the infrastructure has to be there.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)